-Tell your doctor about all the medicines you or your baby take, including prescription and non-prescription medicines, vitamins, and herbal supplements.
+Tell your healthcare provider about all the medicines you or your child take, including prescription and over-the-counter medicines, vitamins, and herbal supplements.
 SABRIL and other medicines may affect each other causing side effects.

 How should I take SABRIL?

-- You will receive SABRIL from a specialty pharmacy
+- You or your child will receive SABRIL from a specialty pharmacy.

-- Take SABRIL tablets exactly as prescribed by your doctor.
-SABRIL tablets are usually taken two times each day.
+- Take SABRIL exactly as your healthcare provider tells you to.
+SABRIL is usually taken 2 times each day.

-- You may take SABRIL tablets with or without food
+- SABRIL may be taken with or without food.

-- Before you start taking SABRIL, talk to your doctor about what you should do if you miss a dose of SABRIL
+- Before starting to take SABRIL, talk to your healthcare provider about what you or your child should do if a SABRIL dose is missed.

 - Do not stop taking SABRIL suddenly.
 This can cause serious problems.
 Stopping SABRIL or any seizure medicine suddenly can cause seizures that will not stop (status epilepticus) in people who are being treated for seizures.
-You should follow your doctor's instructions on how to stop taking SABRIL.
+You should follow your healthcare provider's instructions on how to stop taking SABRIL.

-- Do not stop taking SABRIL without talking to your doctor.
-If SABRIL improves your seizures, you and your doctor should talk about whether the benefit of taking SABRIL is more important than the risk of vision loss, and decide if you will continue to take SABRIL.
+- Do not stop taking SABRIL without talking to your healthcare provider.
+If SABRIL improves your (or your child's) seizures, you and your healthcare provider should talk about whether the benefit of taking SABRIL is more important than the risk of vision loss, and decide if you (or your child) will continue to take SABRIL.

-- SABRIL for oral solution can be given to your baby at the same time as their food, but the powder should not be mixed with their food.
+- If you are giving SABRIL powder for oral solution to your child, it can be given to your baby at the same time with their meal.
 SABRIL for oral solution powder should be mixed with water only.

-- See the end of this Medication Guide for detailed instructions for how to mix SABRIL for oral solution and give the medicine to your baby
+- See the detailed “Instructions for Use” for detailed information about how to mix and give SABRIL powder for oral solution to your baby the right way.

 What should I avoid while taking SABRIL?